 - Ask your student’s parent, staff at the shelter, or your student to email or text you a photo of your student’s homework.
 If your student doesn’t have homework you can spend that time on enrichment activity.

 - If your student has access to printing, ask your student’s parent or shelter staff to print worksheets.
-If your student does not have access to printing, plan to bring up materials on your computer and screen share.

 - Make sure your student has access to scratch paper.